 Associate Degree Philosophy of Nursing

-Mount St. Mary's College is an academic community committed to continuing exploration of our relationship to God, to other persons, and to nature.
+Mount St. Mary's University is an academic community committed to continuing exploration of our relationship to God, to other persons, and to nature.
 This exploration takes the form of programs devoted to excellence in the liberal arts and career preparation with a special focus on educating women for participation and leadership in our society and our time.
 The Catholic tradition of the college offers a value orientation for the student's personal and professional life, giving the motivation for a Christian commitment that views professional life as service.

 Nursing is a service to humanity.
 It is a profession committed to: the promotion and restoration of health; the prevention of illness of individuals, families, groups, and communities; and support for a dignified death.
 It is the science whose main concern involves the life processes that positively affect the health status and integrity of persons, families, and groups.
 These life processes involve physiological, psychological, sociological, and spiritual life components.
 A focus on the interaction of these components delineates nursing science.